dart-lang/site-www/src/_articles/language/mixins.md

 ---
-title: "Mixins in Dart"
+title: A Brief History of Mixins in Dart
-description: "Mixins let you implement functionality once and use it in multiple classes."
+description: Mixins let you implement functionality once and use it in multiple classes.
 written: 2012-12-18
-updated: 2016-08-25
+updated: 2018-06-29
 category: language
-obsolete: true
 ---

 _Written by Gilad Bracha <br>
-December 2012 (updated August 2016)_
+December 2012 (updated June 2018)_

-This document describes mixins in Dart.
-We have relaxed some of the restrictions of early implementations; this document describes the current state of play.
+Looking for an introduction to mixins?
+See the Language Tour section [Adding features to a class: mixins][].

+This article provides a brief theoretical presentation of the evolution of mixins in Dart.
+Support for mixins changed in Dart 1.13, and it will again in Dart 2:

+- Dart 1.12 or lower supports mixins that must extend `Object`, and must not call `super()`.
-Dart 1.13 and greater supports mixins that can extend from classes other than `Object`, and can call `super.method()`.
+- Dart 1.13 or greater supports mixins that can extend from classes other than `Object`, and can call `super.method()`.
 This support is only available by default in the Dart VM and in Analyzer behind a flag.
 More specifically, it is behind the `--supermixin` flag in the command-line analyzer.
 It is also available in the analysis server, behind a client-configurable option.
-For example, in Atom use the analysis.updateOptions request to set the enableSuperMixins option to true.
-Dart2js and dartdevc (also known as _DDC_) do not support this yet.
+Dart2js and dartdevc do not support super mixins.

-Dart 1.12 or lower supports mixins that must extend Object, and must not call super().
+- In Dart 2, mixins are expected to have fewer restrictions.
+For example, Flutter supports mixins calling `super()` and extending from a class other than `Object`, but the syntax is expected to change before appearing in all Dart SDKs.
+For details, see the [proposed mixin specification.][Dart 2.0 Mixins]

 ## Basic concepts